 |Serving Southern Illinois 24 hours a day, each day of the year!|

-Subsequently, FCC has grown to 16 sites: 6 in Johnson County — our largest populated area; 4 sites in Hardin County; 3 sites in Pope County; 2 sites in Alexander County; and 1 site in Pulaski County with services extending beyond those 4 counties to include Massac, Saline and Union.
+Subsequently, FCC has grown to 15 sites: 6 in Johnson County — our largest populated area; 4 sites in Hardin County; 3 sites in Pope County; 1 site in Alexander County; and 1 site in Pulaski County with services extending beyond those 4 counties to include Massac, Saline, and Union.

-FCC provides more than 23 different types of services to over 1,891 clients, within 3 separate divisions:
+In fiscal year 2017, FCC provided 22 different types of services to 1,961 clients, within 3 separate divisions:

 - Behavioral Health—adult/youth outpatient and crisis intervention services, substance abuse outpatient, 24-7 residential, psychiatric services, hospital and school-based services;